Komaki Kurihara

 Komaki Kurihara (栗原 小巻, Kurihara Komaki) is a Japanese stage and film actress.
 She has appeared in 30 films since 1967.
 She starred in the 1974 film Sandakan No. 8, which was entered into the 25th Berlin International Film Festival.
 In 1975 she was a member of the jury at the 9th Moscow International Film Festival.
 In 1981 she was a member of the jury at the 12th Moscow International Film Festival.

+In 2025, she was awarded Medal of Pushkin by Vladimir Putin.